U.S. Route 7 in Connecticut: Route description

 Near Danbury, another freeway section was built beginning 1 mi south of I-84 near Danbury Municipal Airport.
 This section is also signed as The Forty Third Infantry Division Memorial Highway.
 Through Danbury proper, US 7 overlaps with I-84 for about 4 mi.
 Through this section of freeway, I-84, US 6, US 7, and US 202 all run concurrently.
 US 7 and US 202 then leave I-84 at exit 7 and travel on their own freeway for approximately 7 mi to just south of the New Milford town line.
 On this section there are two exits.
 At exit 11, US 202 exits the freeway, and at exit 12, US 202 crosses back over US 7.
 On southbound US 7, the exit for I-84 eastbound is signed as exit 10.
 The US 7 freeway then bypasses Brookfield to the west and terminates at an intersection with US 202 at the Fairfield–Litchfield county line.

 US 7 is cosigned with US 202 until central New Milford, where US 202 turns east with Route 67 while US 7 continues north.
 Recent construction has also made large parts of US 7 between the terminus of the freeway and New Milford a four-lane arterial road.
 North of New Milford center, US 7 remains a two-lane surface road through the rest of Connecticut.
 US 7 has a short 0.35 mi concurrency with US 44 in North Canaan before continuing north for another 1.5 mi to the Massachusetts state line.

+A 28.11 mi section of U.S. 7 has been designated as a scenic road by the state of Connecticut.
+It begins at the New Milford town line in Kent and continues northward through Cornwall, Sharon, and Salisbury before ending at the North Canaan town line in Canaan.
+The route was created in four separate sections with the first section in Sharon being designated in July 1990, followed by the Kent section in October 1990, the Cornwall section in January 2002, and the final section in Sharon, Salisbury, and Canaan in March 2002.